“I wish we would enjoy each other in bed more often, but my spouse rarely wants to make love. We have almost no sex

 When you just read that quote, did you assume that it was made by a man, or a woman?
 Conventional wisdom holds that husbands generally desire to have sex in their marriage more often than wives.
 But it appears that a growing number of marriages are experiencing the opposite problem, with wives frustrated that their husbands are uninterested in sexual relations.

-Years ago we had a monthly e-magazine, The Family Room, and we ran an article by Barbara Rainey on “Why Sex Is So Important to Your Husband.”
-It remains the most-viewed article in the history of The Family Room, and it also attracted a few pointed responses from wives asking us to look at the opposite problem.
+One of our most popular online articles is “Why Sex Is So Important to Your Husband,” by Barbara Rainey.
+It also has attracted a few pointed responses from wives asking us to look at the opposite problem.
 So we did, with an article by Dennis Rainey on “Why Sex Is So Important to Your Wife.”

 Thank you for this article!
 I’m so sick of hearing sermons directed to women about how their husbands need physical intimacy.
 I am glad that someone recognizes the opposite problem.
 My husband has no idea how rejected and worthless I feel.
 I have spent many lonely nights crying myself to sleep over this.